The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: Vacuum stability at one loop

+which corresponds to the magnitude of the Higgs self-coupling at the scale of the local minimum $|h_{\rm min}(\xi, y_{\Lambda}, \mathcal{H}, \mu_{\Lambda})|$.
+Through the insertion of \eqref{eq:lambda_min} in the parametric formula \eqref{eq:fit_rho_br} we can probe the parameter space of the model.
 Our findings are summarised in Figure~\ref{fig:barrier_exixtence}, where we display the regions of parameter space that allow for the classical stability of the Higgs field during kination.
 We focus on a wide range for the non-minimal coupling parameter $\xi \gg 1$, thus considerably extending the analysis in \cite{Figueroa:2016dsc, Figueroa:2017slm} and covering the gap up to Higgs-Inflation-like values \cite{Bezrukov:2007ep,Rubio:2018ogq}.~\footnote{It is important to notice, however, that, beyond the relative sign of the non-minimal coupling, the initial conditions for the Higgs field are strikingly different in these two scenarios.
-While the onset of Higgs inflation requires Planckian displacements of the field, the current scenario assumes this value to be initially close to zero within the corresponding inflating patch.} Different colours indicate the excluded regions for different values of ${\cal H}_{\rm kin}/\mu_\Lambda$.
-It is interesting to notice that the condition on the not crossing of the barrier in \eqref{eq:barrier_overcoming} is always fulfilled when \eqref{eq:barrier_existence} (existence of the barrier) is fulfilled.
-The coloured regions imply a constraint on the value of the Yukawa coupling at the instability scale, where $\mu^2_{\Lambda}\simeq h^2$ depends on the non-minimal coupling parameter and on the scale of kination $\mathcal{H}_{\rm kin}$.
+While the onset of Higgs inflation requires Planckian displacements of the field, the current scenario assumes this value to be initially close to zero within the corresponding inflating patch.} Different colours indicate the excluded values of the top Yukawa coupling at the instability scale for different values of ${\cal H}_{\rm kin}/\mu_\Lambda$.
+Note that the constraints on the value of the Yukawa coupling are set at the instability scale, where $\mu^2_{\Lambda}\simeq h^2$ depends on the non-minimal coupling parameter and on the scale of kination $\mathcal{H}_{\rm kin}$.
 As a consistency condition of the parametric formulas in \cite{Laverda:2023uqv}, we must impose $\nu \geq 5$ in order to avoid the presence of horizon-reentering modes in the numerical lattice simulations \cite{Bettoni:2019dcw,Bettoni:2021zhq}.
 In principle, nothing forbids us to chose lower values of $\nu$ in the general framework of this model and we include the region $0 \leq \nu \leq 5$ in our figures as well, bearing in mind that the parametric formulas we are using might not be an accurate description of the physics happening in that portion of the parameter space.
 We also note here, that all the parameter space in Figure~\ref{fig:barrier_exixtence} satisfies the conditions on energetic subdominance of the Higgs field,